Coronary stent: Re-occlusion

 Coronary artery stents, typically a metal framework, can be placed inside the artery to help keep it open.
 However, as the stent is a foreign object (not native to the body), it incites an immune response.
 This may cause scar tissue (cell proliferation) to rapidly grow over the stent and cause a neointimal hyperplasia.
 In addition, if the stent damages the artery wall there is a strong tendency for clots to form at the site.
-Since platelets are involved in the clotting process, patients must take dual antiplatelet therapy starting immediately before or after stenting: usually an ADP receptor antagonist (e.g. clopidogrel or ticagrelor) and aspirin for up to one year and aspirin indefinitely.
+Since platelets are involved in the clotting process, patients must take dual antiplatelet therapy starting immediately before or after stenting: usually an ADP receptor antagonist (e.g. clopidogrel or ticagrelor) for up to one year and aspirin indefinitely.

-However, in some cases the dual antiplatelet therapy may be insufficient to fully prevent clots that may result in stent thrombosis; these clots and cell proliferation may sometimes cause standard (“bare-metal”) stents to become blocked (restenosis).
+However, in some cases the dual antiplatelet therapy may be insufficient to fully prevent clots that may result in stent thrombosis; these clots and cell proliferation may sometimes cause standard ("bare-metal") stents to become blocked (restenosis).
 Drug-eluting stents were developed with the intent of dealing with this problem: by releasing an antiproliferative drug (drugs typically used against cancer or as immunosuppressants), they can help reduce the incidence of "in-stent restenosis" (re-narrowing).
+A 2017 Cochrane review comparing bare-metal and drug-eluding stents found that the latter may result in reduced incidence of serious adverse events.
+However, at maximum follow up, it found no difference between the two on cardiovascular mortality and myocardial infarction.